karoltomaszewski/to-do-recursive-list/README.md

 # bmi

-BMI project for university credit.
+To do list project for university credit.

 ## Project Setup